patilpushkarp/harvard_business_school/_sources/docs/management_communication/planning_communication.md

   - What evidence do I have or need to support the arguments?
   - What assumptions am I making?
 Are they acceptable to the audience?

+### How?
+Using Emotion in the Message

+- Emotion influences our every thought and action.
+- **"Emotion is generally not an essential factor in informative communication, but it matters a great deal in persuasion.
+Emotion influences how an audience reacts to a communication.
+It also influences how writers and speakers express themselves in their messages."**
+-